T. A. Jackson (communist): Political career

-Jackson dated his political conversion to socialism to 1900, after he read a copy of Robert Blatchford's book Merrie England which had been given to him years earlier by an older colleague at the printworks where he had been apprenticed.
-That year he joined the Social Democratic Federation, where he developed his oratorical skills at open-air meetings, overcoming the shyness he had endured as a child.
-Whilst a member of the SDF, he attended party classes on Marx's Capital which were taught by Jack Fitzgerald, who Jackson described as "very nearly the best-read man I have ever met".
-He helped found the Socialist Party of Great Britain with the London-based part of the SDF's Impossibilist faction in 1904.
-Briefly General Secretary in 1906, he was a very active speaker but, perhaps oddly given his later career, wrote only two brief items for the Socialist Standard.
-He resigned on 9 March 1909 to become paid speaker for the Independent Labour Party in Bristol and South Wales, initially spending three months in Bristol before moving to Newport, where he stayed until the summer of 1911.
+Jackson dated his conversion to socialism to 1900, after he read a copy of Robert Blatchford's book Merrie England which had been given to him years earlier by an older colleague at the printworks where he apprenticed.
+That year he joined the Social Democratic Federation (SDF), where he developed his oratorical skills at open-air meetings, overcoming the shyness he had endured as a child.
+Whilst a member of the SDF, he attended classes on Marx's Capital which were taught by Jack Fitzgerald, whom Jackson described as "very nearly the best-read man I have ever met".

+In 1904, Jackson helped found the Socialist Party of Great Britain (SPGB).
+He was an early member of the Executive Committee and toured the country over the next few years as a Party spokesman.
+He also contributed a small number of opinion pieces to the Socialist Standard.
+He resigned from the SPGB in March 1909 to become a paid speaker for the Independent Labour Party (ILP) in Bristol and South Wales, initially spending three months in Bristol before moving to Newport, where he stayed until the summer of 1911.

-He left the ILP in 1911, then becoming a speaker for the National Secular Society in Leeds and finally a freelance lecturer, after being the subject of complaints for discussing his atheism whilst speaking for the ILP and for promoting his socialist beliefs when speaking for the NSS.
-During the First World War he was arrested and charged under the Defence of the Realm Act 1914 after telling a local Conservative leader that the workers of Leeds would dispose of the "imitation Kaisers" of the city once they had done the same to the German Kaiser: however the case was eventually dismissed by the magistrate.
-He subsequently found employment as a storekeeper and in 1917 he joined the Socialist Labour Party, becoming a lecturer for the North East Labour College Committee in 1919, travelling the villages of the Great Northern Coalfield to teach classes on Marxism.
+He left the ILP in 1911.
+Next, he was a speaker for the National Secular Society (NSS) in Leeds and finally a freelance lecturer, after complaints were filed against him for discussing his atheism while speaking for the ILP and for promoting his socialist beliefs while speaking for the NSS.
+During the First World War he was arrested and charged under the Defence of the Realm Act 1914 after telling a local Conservative leader that Leeds workers would dispose of the "imitation Kaisers" of the city once they had done the same to the German Kaiser: however, the case was eventually dismissed by the magistrate.
+Jackson subsequently found employment as a storekeeper and in 1917 he joined the Socialist Labour Party, becoming a lecturer for the North East Labour College Committee in 1919, travelling the villages of the Great Northern Coalfield to teach classes on Marxism.